 Responsibly manage your business debt

-Interest rates changes have significant impacts on business lending.
-To effectively manage your debt, consider these financial tactics before applying for a business loan:
+Interest rate changes have significant impact on business lending.
+To effectively manage your debt, consider these financial strategies before applying for a business loan:

 - Clean up your credit and tax liens.
 A tax lien is the government’s legal claim against your property when you fail to pay a tax debt.
 Make sure your credit and tax debt are up to date and tidy to ensure you’re getting the best rates available.
 This is an important consideration for both your business finances and personal finances because both are reviewed to determine your creditworthiness.